FACTS ABOUT UGANDA | FACTS ON UGANDA | UGANDA FACTS

 English and Swahili are the two official languages of Uganda, despite the country having about 41 spoken local languages.

 - English: After Uganda was proclaimed a British protectorate in 1894, English was commonly used in the government, education, and the media.

 - Since Uganda gained its independence in 1962, English remained the official language and became synonymous with higher social status.
 Though English dominates several levels of Ugandan society today, tribal languages are mostly used in primary schools.

 - Swahili/Kiswahili: During the rule of Dictator Idi Amin Dada (1971-1979), Kiswahili was declared Uganda’s National Language.
 Its official use was later replaced with English again at the end of his regime.

 - In 2005, Swahili was chosen as another official language in Uganda to facilitate regional integration.
-However, Ugandans’ command of Swahili falls substantially below that of Tanzania, Kenya, and even eastern Democratic Republic of the Congo.
+However, Ugandans’ command of Swahili falls substantially below that of Tanzania, Kenya, and the even the eastern Democratic Republic of the Congo.
 Today, you can see Swahili on Ugandan shilling notes.

 The current Uganda population is estimated at around 45 million people.
 Its annual growth rate is about 4%, one of the world’s highest.
 Besides Ethiopia, Uganda is world’s most populous landlocked country.

 - Uganda has a population of about 35 million people,